Hiring a digital marketing company in Fort Worth, TX, should mean more than getting another monthly task list and a pile of reports.

 The marketing plan can only go so far if the website system behind it is weak.
 For a digital marketing company in Fort Worth, TX, solid web development helps the site function, load, collect information, and support the tools the business needs online.

-Web development connects the technical pieces.
+Web development ties the work together.

-Ecommerce functionality, forms, tracking, API connections, online payment integrations, custom software, and other technical pieces shape both the user experience and the process behind the business.
+Tracking, forms, ecommerce tools, custom software, online payment integrations, API connections, and other technical pieces help connect the front-end experience to the business process behind it.

 A working website should not need a full rebuild every time the business changes.
 Better web development infrastructure gives the site room to adapt around user behavior, performance data, new services, and changing needs.